Tuwaiq-Academy-Training/React-Components-Life-Cycle-HW/README.md

 ### Follow these steps:
 * Create react app using `npx create-react-app todo-list`
 * Write `npm start` to run the react app
-* Choice any API and display the data in your browser
+* Choice any API and display the data in your webpage
-* add search functionality that will display details about specific item
+* Add search functionality that will display details about specific item